-4.2.5 H Has the Narrow Cost Analysis been completed for the FY 2022 - 2024 CCDF Plan?
-No, a waiver is being requested in Appendix A. If no, describe the status of the Lead Agency's upcoming narrow cost analysis.
-Yes, the narrow cost analysis information is included in the report as described in 4.2.6.
-If yes, describe how the State/Territory analyzed the cost of child care through a narrow cost analysis for the FY 2022 - 2024 CCDF Plan, including: a a.
-The methodology the Lead Agency used to conduct, obtain, and analyze data on t the estimated cost of care (narrow cost analysis), including any relevant variation by geographic location, category of provider, or age of child (98.45 (f)(ii)).
+4.2.5 Has the Narrow Cost Analysis been completed for the FY 2022 - 2024 CCDF Plan?

+- No, a waiver is being requested in Appendix A. If no, describe the status of the Lead Agency's upcoming narrow cost analysis. - Yes, the narrow cost analysis information is included in the report as described in 4.2.6.
+If yes, describe how the State/Territory analyzed the cost of child care through a narrow cost analysis for the FY 2022 2024 CCDF Plan, including:

 The Lead Agency, in partnership with researchers at Iowa State University (ISU), used an online survey to conduct a narrow cost analysis.
 In preparation for the provider survey, ISU team members reviewed the 2017 Iowa Department of Human Services Market Rate Survey as well as regulatory requirements related to health, safety, quality, and staffing, and quality indicators as specified by the Iowa QRS.
 Items derived from these three sources were included in the survey and grouped into like categories to minimize respondent burden.
 Qualtrics online survey software was used to build and disseminate the surveys.
 Separate surveys were constructed for licensed centers and homes (including both registered child development homes and non-registered child care homes), but routing structures within the survey provided for respondents to answer or skip questions as were relevant to them (e.g., does the program own a vehicle? participate in QRS?).
 Additionally, programs were asked to report on their enrollment and staffing.
-After three email reminders had been sent, providers who had not yet responded were sent a short version of the survey asking them to provide total costs by categorysalary and benefits, supplies, facilities, and outsourced services (e.g., cleaning company, accountant).
+After three email reminders had been sent, providers who had not yet responded were sent a short version of the survey asking them to provide total costs by category-salary and benefits, supplies, facilities, and outsourced services (e.g., cleaning company, accountant).
 Researchers at ISU with expertise in statistical analysis analyzed the data to provide cost estimates by rural/urban location, type of provider and age of child.